What You Need to Know to Beat the Competition Online

 No or Low Competition

-First, I’ll tell you about one of my clients who opened the very first Rage Room in Tempe — in fact, the whole state of Arizona.
+A few years ago, one of my clients opened the very first Rage Room in Tempe — in fact, in the whole state of Arizona.
 Being the first, he had no competition.
 He enjoyed being on the first page of Google search for “rage room Phoenix” and “anger room Tempe” among other phrases.
 Even if the searcher didn’t know the name of the company, he was found by searching for what it is.
 Most importantly, that’s one of the first things to remember when it comes to search engine optimization…

 What is your target market going to enter into the search box to find what you are offering if they don’t know your name?